 Understanding Airline Rules for Carry On Bags

 Before you pack, and even before you purchase your airline tickets, it’s a good idea to check the various rules for carry on bags.
-The FAA currently allows travelers to bring one carry on bag (that fits in the overhead compartment) as well as a personal item, which must be placed under the seat in front of you.
-Purses, laptop bags, and small backpacks are typically considered personal items.
+The FAA currently allows travelers to bring one carry-on bag (that fits in the overhead compartment) as well as a personal item, which must be placed under the seat in front of you.
+A purse, a laptop bag, a diaper bag, and a small backpack would typically be considered personal items.

 In addition to these FAA rules, your airline may have additional rules.
-Check their website to see the size restrictions and weight limits for carry-ons.
+Check their website to see the size restrictions and the weight limit for carry-ons.

 This liquids rule does not apply to checked bags and doesn’t include medication or food/milk for babies.
 You can see other TSA rules here.

 If your child is in a stroller, you are able to bring it to the plane, and leave it on the jetbridge.
 FAA-approved car seats can also be brought on the plane, although some guests choose to check them.

 Wondering if you can take a backpack and a carry on?
 In general, you may be allowed to use a backpack if it is small and fits in the seat in front of you.
 Larger backpacks will count as your main carry-on.